olcaysoyuhan/theme/_pages/data-breach.md

 ---
-title: "Privacy Policy"
+title: "Veri ihlali bildir"
-permalink: "/privacy-policy.html"
+permalink: "/data-breach.html"
 ---

 "{{site.name}}" takes your privacy seriously.
 To better protect your privacy we provide this privacy policy notice explaining the way your personal information is collected and used.